 The light spectrum is well known.
 "ROY G. BIV" is an acronym used to remember the colors from one end to the other.
 From left to right the letters stand for: Red, Orange, Yellow, Green, Blue, Indigo, and Violet.
 A mixture of all the colors makes white light.
-That is, if one were to take 7 flashlights, each of which was giving off one of the listed colors, and shine all the different lights on a white wall, the spot of light would be white!
-A white light, therefore, is composed of all the colors.
-In fact, there are 3 primary colors: Red, blue, and green.
-If those colors are combined the spot would also be white as is depicted in the pictured below.
+If one were to take 7 flashlights, each of which was giving off one of the listed colors, and shine all the different lights on a white wall the spot of light would be white.
+A white light is composed of all the colors.
+There are 3 primary colors: Red, blue, and green.
+If those colors are combined the spot would also be white as is depicted in the picture below.

 Water acts as a selective filter.
 If a white light is suspended above a tank of water that was 1000' deep the colors from the white light would be filtered out selectively (one-by-one) as one descends.
 It is gradual.
 There is no abrupt interface.
 For example, most of the red is gone from the light after 10 feet.
 Some of the orange is gone.
-Less of the yellow is lost, etc. At 25' most of the orange is gone.
+Less of the yellow is lost.
+At 25' most of the orange is gone.
 At 35' most of the yellow is gone.
 This continues through the spectrum until all that is left is violet light and that fades out after hundreds of feet.
-So, at the bottom of this 1000' tank of water there would be little or no light!
+At the bottom of this 1000' tank of water there would be little or no light.

 The above photograph was taken at a depth of about 50'.
 The rag in the center is a bright red but at this depth there is little red reflected.

 This is the same red rag taken in the same spot with a flash.
 Notice also the sponges and coral show more color.

 The above 2 photos were taken at the same spot in Palau in November 2015.
 The left is without the video light and the right is with the light.
 The video light has the characteristics of the sun.